Alejandro-Roldan/scandirRecursive/README.md

 	Not timed: takes too long
 ```

-Also for comparison timing the command ls
+Also for comparison timing the command ls with max recursiveness
 ```
 time sudo ls -AR "/" > /dev/null
 ```